olivier-klein/booklet/README.md

-# Tools suite to manage automatically a conference booklet with pyhton and LaTeX
+# Tools suite to manage automatically a conference booklet with python and LaTeX

 This repository contains a tool suite in python / latex to manage a scientific conference automatically.
 It has been used to generate the booklet of the "spin mechanics & nano-MRI workshop" held at the École de Physique des Houches in Feb, 2018. http://houches.2018.neel.cnrs.fr/